 Examiners must hold the qualification that they are examining within.
 Training as an examiner requires 1 day of training and a further 1-2 days of facilitated observation of the exam.
-Following this initial training period, 1 day examiner training updates are required every five years.
+Following this initial training period, 1-day examiner training updates are required every five years.

 The minimum time commitment for examiners is 2.5 days per year exam duties and a small number of exam questions written per year - guided by the Convener of pre-hospital exams.
 Many examiners volunteer very much more time than this, for which the Faculty of Pre-hospital Care is extremely grateful.
-Instructions for colleagues interested in volunteering to support the exam as examiners are available on the Faculty of Pre-Hospital Care exams website, described in section 1.9.
+Instructions for colleagues interested in volunteering to support the exam as examiners are available on the Royal College of Surgeons of Edinburgh examinations website.